XinxiChen/MachineLearning-GPT/cvr_model_deepFM_model.md

 ### Create an deepFM model to predict ad conversion rate.
-The prompt is more complicated and will be added later.
+Note: The prompt is more complicated and will be added later.

 ```